A Down-To-Earth Vision of the Future Through the Lens of History,

 Even furthermore, to establish the spiritual authority by which this message was written, it is also about how and why this message could very well be the prophesied message of intercession and judgment promised in the texts of all the major religions of the world.
 For even though most of the religions of the world expect their own messianic figure, the truth is that the expected one is the one chosen by God, the Great Spirit-Parent of us all, and he is sent to serve all nations and reveal the truth that the whole world needs.
-That is why the messenger who wrote this message was sent, because he serves the eternal, universal Spirit of truth.
+That is why the messenger who wrote this message was sent, because he serves the eternal, universal Spirit of truth according to real prophecies.

 He seeks not to exalt himself, because it is the message, not the messenger, that the world needs.
 He seeks only to deliver the message that will liberate and empower all humanity, for the truth shall set us free.